 Ready Stamps is a unique full service business that can help with stamps, engraving and printing needs.

-A division of United Cerebral Palsy of San Diego County, Ready Stamps has been providing job training and employment for persons with disabilities since 1982.
+A division of UCP, Ready Stamps has been providing job training and employment for people with disabilities since 1982.

-As a manufacturer, we can provide quicker, more reliable service at a better price than those who are simply "supplying" marking devices.
+As a manufacturer, we can provide faster, more reliable service at a better price.

 Get a hot and tasty meal from your locally-owned Papa Johns Pizza San Diego and get 30% off your online order with the code: ucpsd.

 AND Papa John’s will also donate an additional 20% to UCP!